scipy-conference/scipy_proceedings/papers/nadia_tahiri/00_bibderwalt.rst

 Methodology
 -----------

 A diverse range of data sources pertaining to SARS-CoV-2, covering the period from January 1, 2020, to December 31, 2022, were meticulously extracted, transformed, and loaded into a Neo4j graph database.
+These sources encompassed:

-These sources encompassed SARS-CoV-2 sequences from the SARS-CoV-2 Data Hub :cite:`hatcher2017virus`, lineage development information from Cov-Lineages :cite:`o2021tracking`, population density by country, positivity rates, vaccination rates, diabetes rates, aging data from Our World in Data :cite:`mathieu2021global`, as well as climate data from NASA/POWER :cite:`marzouk2021assessment`.
+(1) SARS-CoV-2 sequences from the SARS-CoV-2 Data Hub :cite:`hatcher2017virus`
+(2) Lineage development information from Cov-Lineages :cite:`o2021tracking` (3) Population density by country, positivity rates, vaccination rates, diabetes rates, aging data from Our World in Data :cite:`mathieu2021global`
+(4) Climate data from NASA/POWER :cite:`marzouk2021assessment`

 To enable efficient querying, configuration of analysis parameters, and output generation within the database, a driver object was established using the Neo4j Python driver to establish seamless connections with the Neo4j database.
 For phylogeographic analysis, a streamlined workflow was implemented using the Snakemake workflow management system, ensuring an efficient and structured analysis process.
 Moreover, the interactive visualization capabilities offered by the Dash-Plotly library :cite:`hossain2019visualization` :cite:`liermann2021dynamic` were leveraged for data exploration, analysis parameter setting, and interactive visualization of results, enhancing the interpretability and user-friendliness of the platform.